The rise of storytelling in the digital world of work

 Paul Miller

-Paul Miller is Chief Creative Officer and Founder of DWG, and has given many inspirational talks on the digital future of work, for Microsoft, IKEA, Google, Accenture and Harvard Business Review, and written three books.
-His latest book is Nature of Work – The new Story of Work for a Living Age
+Paul Miller is Non-Executive Chairman and Founder of DWG.
+Also a writer and speaker on the digital future of work, he has given inspirational talks for Microsoft, IKEA, Google, Accenture and the IMF.
+His most recent book is Nature of Work – The new Story of Work for a Living Age

 Featuring